Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_project_peer-audience.md

 * Required TA check-in during **week 8**
 * Project due Wednesday, June 5th (Final class session) **week 10**
 * Submit link to final material to the teaching team
+* This takes the place of the Final Exam (15% of grade)
 * To simplify other aspects problem sets can be shortened